 If you want to know how this happened, I’ll try to break it down for you.
 Essentially, our neighbours down south decided to scale back on pumping new money into their own economy, which signalled a rebounding market and a rise in interest rates.
 With the economy in recovery mode, big returns can be had by investing in alternatives, and bond prices tend to fall so bond yields rise.
 Given that we follow the lead of the U.S. on just about everything, Canadian bond prices dropped and yields went up.
 Banks issue bonds to fund mortgages, so as their costs of funding them went up, so did mortgage rates.

 Still following?
 If you want more detailed information on events leading up to the latest mortgage rate increases, check out this Toronto Star article.
-And if you want more information on how mortgage rate movements take place in general, check out our REM Online article.

 Finally, with fixed mortgage rates on the rise, a case can be made again for variable rates, as made in this article by The Globe and Mail.